princekamriya321-sys/git-tutorial-beginners/readme.md

 - Code
 - Repeat
 Thankyou!
-Summary that is nice repo
+Summary that is nice repostory!